-The DBS send the certificate to the applicant direct.
-Where the certificate shows convictions or information from the Police, the applicant is required to produce the original certificate to the Licensing Service to progress the application.
+The DBS send the certificate to the applicant direct the applicant is required to produce the original certificate to the licensing service to progress the application.

-A licence will not be granted or renewed in the absence of a current enhanced DBS certificate DBS Update Service
+A licence will not be granted or renewed in the absence of a current enhanced DBS certificate.

-For this reason the Group 2 standards of medical fitness as applied by the DVLA to the licensing of lorry and bus drivers is the appropriate standard for licensed hackney carriage and private hire drivers
+For this reason, we consider the Group 2 standards of medical fitness as applied by the DVLA to the licensing of lorry and bus drivers is the appropriate standard for licensed hackney carriage and private hire drivers.

 Applicants are required to undergo a medical assessment on first application, on reaching 45 years of age then every 5 years thereafter until the age of 65 when annual examinations will be required.
 Holders of current PSV and/or HGV licences where the holder is able to produce proof of a current medical examination will not be required to undergo further assessment.

 Where there is any doubt as to the medical fitness of the applicant, the council may require the applicant to undergo and pay for a further medical examination by a doctor appointed by the council.